Bracebridge, Ontario

 Bracebridge is a town and the seat of the District Municipality of Muskoka in Ontario, Canada.

 The town was built around a waterfall on the Muskoka River in the centre of town and is known for its other nearby waterfalls (Wilson's Falls, High Falls, etc.).
-It was first incorporated in 1875.
+It was first incorporated in 1875 and celebrated the town's 150-year-anniversary in 2025.

 The town is the seat of the district government and a centre of tourism for the Muskoka area and has several historical sites, such as the Clock Tower, Woodchester Villa, and the Silver Bridge, which joins Manitoba Street with Ecclestone Drive.
-The Silver Bridge was repaired in 2002.
+The Silver Bridge was repaired in 2002, and is currently out of service and undergoing rehabilitation that is set to conclude in the fourth quarter of 2026.